karripar/Backend-Application-Development/express-app/readme.md

 ### MySQL-Connection
 1. Clone
 2. Run `npm install`
-3. Create database
+3. Create the database with the source file: `media-db.sql` in the db directory.
 4. Create an .env-file, see (`.env.sample`)

 1. **Run the Server**:
    Start the server by executing:
    `npm run dev`

-2. Open the server location: 127.0.0.1:3000 or the documentation locations explained above for more detail.
+2. Open the server location: `127.0.0.1:3000` or the documentation locations explained above for more detail.

 ---